 “It became clear to GSA that the FBI was seriously considering the Pennsylvania Avenue site, at the direction of FBI’s senior leadership,” the agency wrote.

-Murphy told the OIG that both Wray and Deputy Attorney General Rod Rosenstein had made it clear that proximity to the Justice Department was important to the FBI.
+Murphy told the IG that both Wray and Deputy Attorney General Rod Rosenstein had made it clear proximity to the Justice Department was important to the FBI.

 Pam Dixon, a GSA spokeswoman, said in a statement that the agency stands by Murphy’s testimony to lawmakers.